Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 ## Initializing the bus

-The sample controllers hold a reference of the bus, which is used later to send messages and receive a response.
+The sample controllers holds a reference to the instance used later to send messages and receive a response (`IBus` implementation for NServiceBus Versions 5 and below, `IEndpointInstance` for Versions 6 and above).
 In `AsyncPagesMvc`, open `Global.asax.cs` and see the code for the `ApplicationStart` method:

 snippet: ApplicationStart